 For the constructivist grounded theorists, and positioning theorists, reality is indeterminate and fluid.
 There is a dynamic relationship between action and meaning where individuals actively create and mediate meaning (Charmaz, 2014).

 For both positioning theorists and constructivist grounded theorists data collection begins with participants’ meaning making.
-(2009) remind us that participant’s discursive practices, what they say and do, are indicative of the normative frames which people think, feel, act and perceive.
+Harré et al. (2009) remind us that participant’s discursive practices, what they say and do, are indicative of the normative frames which people think, feel, act and perceive.
 Similarly, Charmaz (2005) suggests that understanding ‘what things mean to people makes what they do with them comprehensible [and] how people act toward things in their worlds indicates their relative significance’ (p.
 521).

 From epistemology to data collection, this brief discussion of the similarities between positioning theory and constructivist grounded theory justifies utilizing positioning theory as a methodology for research design.
 In the next section, the positioning theory triad and constructivist grounded theory coding procedures are used to analyze interview data to understand a teacher’s perceptions of his digital technology use in the science classroom.